Sowing the Seeds

-Sowing the Seeds is a music compilation video released by the British group Tears for Fears.
+Sowing the Seeds is a music compilation video released by the English band Tears for Fears.

 Released in 1990, it features the three hit singles from their platinum selling third album The Seeds of Love and also an animated promo video for the song "Tears Roll Down" which was the B-side to their 1989 hit single "Sowing the Seeds of Love".